The Guard (2011 film): Plot

 Meeting Everett at a local pub, Boyle notices a closed-circuit television camera and remembers that the original suspect in the murder case claimed to be frequenting it at the time of the killing.
 Looking over the footage from the time of the murder, they see that the suspect's alibi is valid – and Everett also spots Sheehy and Cornell at the pub.
-Cornell delivers a payoff to the Garda inspectors to keep them off the case but Sheehy believes that Boyle will not be so easily swayed, after he meets with Boyle to half-heartedly attempt blackmail and then to offer a bribe, which is refused.
+Cornell delivers a payoff to the Garda inspectors to keep them off the case and is warned that Boyle "is too unpredictable".
+After Sheehy meets with Boyle to half-heartedly attempt blackmail and then to offer a bribe, both are refused.
 Tipped off by a young boy named Eugene, Boyle discovers a cache of weapons hidden in the bog by the Provisional Irish Republican Army (IRA) and says he will arrange its return.
 (It is later revealed that Boyle kept a few of the guns.)
 Shortly after having her last wish to hear a live pub band fulfilled, Boyle's mother kills herself by overdosing on pills.

 Meeting at the bar again, Everett tells Boyle that Garda sources indicate Sheehy's shipment will be coming into County Cork and that he is leaving to investigate.
-Returning home, Boyle is confronted in his living room by O'Leary.
-Boyle pulls a Derringer (from the IRA cache) and kills O'Leary, then calls Everett to tell him that the Cork lead is a decoy arranged by corrupt officers.
+Returning home, Boyle is confronted in his living room by O'Leary, who has been ordered by Sheehy to murder him.
+Instead, Boyle pulls a Derringer (from the IRA cache) and kills O'Leary, then calls Everett to tell him that the Cork lead is a decoy arranged by corrupt Garda officers.
 Boyle drives to the local dock where Sheehy's vessel is berthed and Sheehy's men are unloading the cocaine.
 Everett arrives and Boyle hands him an automatic rifle and persuades him to provide covering fire as he moves to arrest Sheehy and Cornell.
 Boyle kills Cornell before leaping onto the boat to deal with Sheehy.
 Everett's gunfire sets the boat alight.
-Boyle shoots Sheehy and leaves him for dead in the main cabin as the boat explodes.
+Boyle shoots Sheehy and leaves him wounded in the main cabin as the boiler explodes.

-The next day, Everett looks out on the water where the boat sank, believing Boyle to be dead.
+The next day, a shattered Everett looks out on the water where the boat sank, believing Boyle to be dead.
 Eugene, standing nearby, mentions that Boyle was a good swimmer, having placed fourth at the 1988 Summer Olympics, a claim that Everett had dismissed.
-A young photographer comments that it would be easy enough to look up to verify as true.
-Everett remembers Boyle's remark that Sheehy's backers would not forget Boyle's actions and that Boyle would have to disappear were he to continue living, and smiles.
+A young photographer comments that it would be easy enough to look it up to check whether or not it was true.
+Everett remembers Boyle's remark that Sheehy's corrupt backers would not forget Boyle's actions and that Boyle would have to disappear were he to continue living, and smiles.